-The Scheme may invest in various derivatives instruments including interest rate swaps, credit default swaps, currency swaps and forward contracts which are available for investment in Indian marketsfrom time to time and which are permissible under the SEBI Regulations and by the RBI from time to time.
+The Scheme may invest in various derivatives instruments including interest rate swaps, credit default swaps, currency swaps and forward contracts which are available for investment in Indian markets from time to time and which are permissible under the SEBI Regulations and by the RBI from time to time.
 Investment in such instruments will be made in accordance with the investment objective and the strategy of the Scheme for efficient portfolio balancing including for the purpose of hedging and portfolio balancing and optimising returns to the extent permitted under and in accordance with the applicable Regulations.
 The investments shall also be subject to the internal limits as may be laid down from time to time and such limits and restrictions as may be prescribed by the Regulations or any other regulatory body.

 Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
 Execution of such strategies depends upon the ability of the fund manager to identify such opportunities.
 Identification and execution of the strategies to be pursued by the fund manager involve uncertainty and decision of fund manager may not always be profitable.
 No assurance can be given that the fund manager will be able to identify or execute such strategies.
 The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
-For detailed disclosure on derivative strategies, please refer SID of the scheme.